randodev625/hourwise-time-tracking-web-app/README.md

 ![HourWise Social Card](assets/img/hourwise-social-card.jpg)

 ## Overview
-HourWise is a polished, self-hosted PHP time tracker for freelancers who want a simple, reliable way to see where their time goes.
+HourWise is a simple, but powerful, time tracking and timesheet production app for freelancers who want a straightforward, reliable way to see where their time goes and generate reports.

 **Core features:**
 - User authentication (register/login/logout)